Finance-Hub/FinanceHub/README.md

 # Welcome to the Finance Lab

-The Finance Lab is an attempt to create a community of investment professionals and academics in Brazil capable of fostering the research and technology that will help the Brazilian asset management industry cope with its new challenges.
+The Finance Lab is a **community** of investment professionals, academics and students in Brazil capable of fostering the research and technology that will help the brazilian asset management industry cope with its new challenges.

-## Background
+## Motivation
 There has been an explosion of interest in systematic trading strategies (STS).
 Varying in complexity, STS is now mainstream and part of any large institutional portfolio.

 Top investment firms in the world have moved away from the “secret-sauce” mindset and now co-author research with academics, dedicate resources to education, create new technologies, construct publicly available data sets, and run labs in markets, data science, and technology.
 They are even bringing open source technology to investing itself.
 The Brazilian asset management industry is late in this process with very few teams fully dedicated to a systematic